abdulla056/product-pilot/README.md

 - 🤖 **AI-Powered Product Discovery** - Analyzes your creator graph to suggest viable products
 - 📊 **Multi-Product Support** - Digital, physical, and service products
+- 🎥 **YouTube Integration** - Powered by Composio for seamless channel analysis
 - ✅ **Demand Validation** - Test ideas before investing in inventory
 - 🚀 **GTM Asset Generation** - Auto-generate landing pages and marketing materials
 - 🔐 **Authentication** - Powered by Clerk with Google, GitHub, Email, and more